Astorwert/re-Bomberman/README.md

 # re-Bomberman
 Semestral university work C++ 2019

-Bomberman is a multiplayer arcade maze game where players must attempt to eliminate each other and be the last one standing.
-Gameplay involves strategically placing down bombs, which explode in multiple directions after a certain amount of time, in order to destroy obstacles and kill other players.
-The player can pick up various power-ups, giving them benefits such as larger explosions or the ability to place more bombs down at a time.
+Bomberman is a multiplayer arcade maze game where the objective is to eliminate other players and be the last one standing.
+To achieve this goal, players strategically place bombs that explode after a set time and destroying obstacles and killing other players.
+Power-ups can be collected, providing benefits such as larger explosions or the ability to place more bombs at once.
+The game offers various modes, including single-player or co-op modes against the computer.
-The player is killed if they touch an enemy or get caught up in a bomb's explosion, including their own, requiring players to be cautious of their own bomb placement.
-The game has several modes that allow you to play against another player, computer or all at the same time.

 To play game, run "SDLproject.exe" select game mode by arrows and press 'Enter'.
 Movement WASD and arrows.
 Bombs - 'space' and right 'Enter' near numpad.